Last Updated on by SCARS Editorial Team

 During the formative years of contemporary psychiatry, much attention was paid to the continuing role of past traumatic experiences on the current lives of people.
 Charcot, Janet, and Freud all noted that fragmented memories of traumatic events dominated the mental life of many of their patient and built their theories about the nature and treatment of psychopathology on this recognition.

 Janet thought that traumatic memories of traumatic events persist as unassimilated fixed ideas that act as foci for the development of alternate states of consciousness, including dissociative phenomena, such as fugue states, amnesias, and chronic states of helplessness and depression.

-Unbidden memories of the trauma may return as physical sensations, horrific images or nightmares, behavioral reenactments, or a combination of these.
+Trauma requires treatment, either through counseling or therapy or through trauma-oriented support programs, such as those offered by SCARS. may return as physical sensations, horrific images or nightmares, behavioral reenactments, or a combination of these.
 Janet showed how traumatized

 individuals become fixated on the trauma: difficulties in assimilating subsequent experiences as well.
 It is “as if their personality development has stopped at a certain point and cannot expand anymore by the addition or assimilation of new elements.”